 - You must have been working for an employer (not be self-employed).

 Industrial Injuries Disablement Benefit can be paid even if you are still working.
 It does not depend on National Insurance contributions.
 It can be paid on top of other benefits for illness or disability - for example, Employment Support Allowance.
 There is no time limit for claiming.
 So, you can claim even if the accident happened, or the disease started, months or years ago.

 What is a prescribed industrial disease?

-The law specifies about 70 diseases (see references below) that are risks in particular jobs.
+The law specifies about 70 diseases (see in Further reading below) that are risks in particular jobs.
 For one of these diseases to apply, you must have contracted it through your job.
 You must also have been working in a type of job described in the rules.
 Perhaps the most well-known diseases are: work-related asthma; asbestos-related diseases; vibration white finger; deafness caused by work noise; and pneumoconiosis; however, there are many others.